Sun – Moon Aspects in the Natal Chart

 Sun conjunct Moon

-Sun-Moon Aspects in Relation to Relationships
+Sun-Moon Aspects in Relationships

 People born with a Sun-Moon tension can spend much of their lives struggling to balance the principles of the Sun and the Moon within their personalities, and will bring this struggle to some degree into their relationships.
 The urge to form meaningful relationships is generally powerful, but relationships can be as much of a struggle to these natives as the inner conflict is to themselves.
 This inner conflict occurs with the square, opposition, and quincunx.
 The desire to find meaningful relationships is stronger than it is when the natal Sun and Moon form a sextile or trine, and early relationships in particular can be challenging until the stressful aspects are recognized as an inner tension.